DataDog/integrations-core/cisco_secure_web_appliance/README.md

 1. Requires SCP Host and Username for the same.

 **Configuration:**
-1. Go to System Administration -> Log Subscriptions in Cisco Secure Web Appliance UI.
+1. In the Cisco Secure Web Appliance UI, go to System Administration, and then Log Subscriptions.
-2. To add a new log subscription for Access Logs, click Add `Log Subscription`  OR edit already configured Access Logs Subscription.
+2. To add a new log subscription for Access Logs, click **Add Log Subscription** or edit an existing Access Logs Subscription.
-3. If you are adding a new subscription then follow the steps 4 to 6 mentioned in the configuration of Syslog Push for Access Logs.
+3. If you are adding a new subscription, then follow steps 4 to 6 mentioned in the Syslog Push for Access Logs section.
-4. If you are editing existing Access Logs Subscription, select SCP on Remote Server as Retrieval Method.
+4. If you are editing an existing Access Logs Subscription, select SCP on the Remote Server as the Retrieval Method.
 5. Provide following information:
     SCP Host: \<SCP Hostname>
     SCP Port: \<Default Provided>

     Directory: \<Path to store the Log Files>

-    **NOTE:** Make sure that Directory does not have any other log files.
+    **Note:** Make sure that Directory does not have any other log files.
 10. Username: \<SCP Server Username>
-11. Click on Submit.
-Once you click on `Submit`,  SSH key(s) will get generated.
+11. Click **Submit**.
+Once you click **Submit**,  SSH key(s) are generated.
 Copy the SSH Key and save it somewhere as this will be only displayed once.
 12. Place the given SSH key(s) into your `authorized_keys` file on the remote host so that the log files can be uploaded.
-Click on Commit Changes at top right-side of Log Subscriptions Page.
+13. Click **Commit Changes** at top right of Log Subscriptions Page.

-    **NOTE:** These changes will not go into effect until you commit them.
+    **Note:** These changes do not go into effect until you commit them.

 #### Steps to set time zone to GMT in Cisco Secure Web Appliance

-Since Datadog expects all the logs in GMT timezone by default, if the time zone of your Cisco Secure Web Appliance logs is other than GMT, please change it to GMT.
+Datadog expects all the logs in GMT time zone by default.
+If the time zone of your Cisco Secure Web Appliance logs is not GMT, please change it to GMT.
 Here are the steps:
-1. Go to System Administration->Time Zone.
+1. Go to **System Administration**, and then **Time Zone**.
-2. Click on `Edit Settings`.
+2. Click on **Edit Settings**.
-3. Select GMT Offset as the region.
+3. Select **GMT Offset** as the region.
-4. Select GMT as the Country.
+4. Select **GMT** as the country.
-5. Select GMT (GMT) as the time zone.
+5. Select **GMT (GMT)** as the time zone.
 6. Submit and commit the changes.